 6. Organic Is Healthy For Unborn As Well

-Research has proved that pesticides and harmful fertilizers of non-organic food may traverse the placenta to harm unborn babies.
+Research has proved that pesticides and harmful fertilizers of non-organic food may traverse the placentai XA temporary organ that connects the baby to the uterus and provides oxygen and nutrients essential for a healthy pregnancy. to harm unborn babies.
 The toxins in such food can cause serious health issues for them.
-In fact, lower birth weight, autism, and birth defects in some cases are attributed to these chemicals.
+In fact, lower birth weight, autismi XA serious developmental disorder caused by differences in the brain that impairs the ability to communicate and socially interact. , and birth defects in some cases are attributed to these chemicals.
 So, with organic food, your unborn baby is protected from such disorders (6).
 And we have a healthier generation ready!

 Cons Of Organic Food:

 Let’s have a look at the various cons of organic food:

 7. High Price Levels